joa24jm/tyt_gender_prediction/README.md

 # tyt_gender_prediction

 These are the .py and .xlsx files used to create the the figures and classifiers.
-All Python files can be found in the directory 'python', all .xlsx files can be found in 'excel'.
+For reproduction of the results, please see the .py and .xlsx files in the corresponding directories.
+The directory 'additional' contains scripts and tables of baseline characteristics and density comparisons.

-For further information, please contact the author at allgaier_j@ukw.de.
+For further questions, please contact the author via johannes.allgaier@uni-wuerzburg.de